 Step 5: No action required by student Step 6: Action required If you pass the oral qualifying exam, Darlene will work with your qualifying examination chair to submit the Report on Qualifying Exam.
-Once your Oral Qualifying Exam results are confirmed by the Graduate Division and if you have successfully completed the Oral Qualifying Exam, you may can start the process to advance to candidacy.
-Your last step is to initiate the Application for Candidacy for the Degree of Doctor of Philosophy form, via the Student Portal.
-For example, All approvals on the form must be recorded no later than 11:59 pm on January 1, 2024 in order to advance to candidacy for winter 2024.
+Once your Oral Qualifying Exam results are confirmed by the Graduate Division you can start the process to advance to candidacy.
+Your last step is to initiate the Application for Candidacy for the Degree of Doctor of Philosophy form, via the Student Portal .
+For example, approvals on the form must be recorded no later than 11:59 pm on January 1, 2024 in order to advance to candidacy for winter 2024.